-ORL 5523 Evaluation Methods II--Seminar
+ORL 5523 - Evaluation Methods II--Seminar

 ORL 5523 is designed as an evaluation research laboratory.
 The course emphasizes selected readings and skill-building on an array of methodological topics covering qualitative, quantitative, and mixed-methods techniques through hands-on experiences with a "client-based problem" and data set.
 Prerequisite: ORL 5522, Evaluation Methods I, or an instructor-approved substitute.
 It is highly desirable that students have completed one or more added courses in statistics, data analysis (in qualitative or quantitative methods), or measurement before they begin ORL 5523.

-ORL 5524 Instrument design and validation
+ORL 5524 - Instrument design and validation

 This course provides hands-on experiences in the design and validation of a variety of assessment devices, such as, tests, scales, survey-based indices, or other instruments to tap educational, psychological, health, or other social constructs.
 The course draws (mainly) on techniques and theory from Classical Test Theory in measurement.
 Prerequisite: ORL 5522, Evaluation Methods I, or an instructor-approved substitute.
 It is highly desirable that students have completed one or more added courses in statistics, including multiple regression before they begin ORL 5524.

-ORLJ 4000 Conflict Resolution and Schools: Pedagogy and Curriculum Design
+ORLJ 4000 - Conflict Resolution in Schools

-This course investigates the field of conflict resolution education in the context of supporting student academic achievement, increasing social and emotional learning, and creating positive and caring classrooms.
+Peaceful, safe classrooms and schools support both academic and social-emotional learning.
+This course introduces the field of conflict resolution education in schools, in the context of supporting student academic achievement, increasing skills for coping with interests-based conflicts, and creating just and caring classrooms and schools.

-ORLJ 4002 Functions of organizations
+ORLJ 4002 - Functions of organizations